Engagement drivers

 • I have a good idea of what this organization is trying to accomplish.

-This is intended to get at three different reasons why organizational purpose might be struggling.
+These statements are intended to get at three different reasons why organizational purpose might be struggling:

 1. Lack of awareness of the goals of the organization.